Events & NEWS

 Photographs and videos from the BCO Easter Concert

-Click on the video below to hear the Bathurst Chamber Orchestra play “Were you there?” at the 2 April 2023 concert.
+Click on the video to hear the Bathurst Chamber Orchestra play “Were you there?” at the 2 April 2023 concert.

-Click on the video below to hear the Bathurst Chamber Orchestra play the Sarabande from J.S.
+Click on the video to hear the Bathurst Chamber Orchestra play the Sarabande from J.S.
 Bach’s “Suite No 2 in B minor” with Emma Knott as flute soloist.

 Congratulations to MitCon singing teacher Alyson Laver who was a finalist in the 2023 Bathurst Regional Songwriting Competition.
 Alyson performed her song, Four Walls, to a capacity and enthusiastic audience at a gala event at Keystone 1889 on 23 February 2023, with a fabulous six-piece backing band.
 We hope to hear more songs from Alyson over the coming year!